 This degree offers a scientific approach to the study of psychology and behaviour.
 You will be introduced to psychological theories, methods and processes relating to the legal, criminal and civil justice systems.

-The Department of Computing now offers a Foundation Year in Computing as an alternative entry route for students who don’t currently have the necessary academic profile to enter on to degree level study.
+Our Foundation Year in Computing is an alternative entry route for students without the formal academic profile to enter into degree level study.

 This is a four-year degree at Goldsmiths.
 If you successfully achieve the progression requirements of the foundation year, you can continue with the full-time three-year BA (Hons) Media & Communications degree.